In search of the truth about Diana Nyad

 (story begins at 20:03)

 The following paragraph summarizes Nyad’s story.
-It includes details common to most or all of the six versions I’m familiar with:
+It includes details common to most or all of the eight versions I’m familiar with:

 At dinner after one of her talks, Nyad meets an elderly woman originally from Krakow, Poland.
 Nyad, who never names the woman, identifies her as a survivor because she has numbers tattooed on her arm.
 The woman tells Nyad her story: When she was three years old, the Gestapo came to her home in Krakow, killed her father, and forced her, her mother, and her six-year-old sister onto a train to Dachau, Germany.
 At Dachau, they were separated.
 The mother and sister went to the right, the three-year-old went to the left and never saw her family again.
 The Nazis then sent the three-year-old girl to serve as a sex slave to the camp’s SS officers.
 When the war ended, a French family adopted the little girl.
 She went on to live a life seemingly unaffected by her trauma.

 I asked Dr. Sybille Steinbacher about Nyad’s tale.
 Dr. Steinbacher directs Frankfurt’s Fritz Bauer Institute and holds its Chair for Research on the History and Impact of the Holocaust.
 She forwarded my question to Dr. Barbara Distel, who directed Dachau’s memorial site from 1975 until she retired in 2008.
 With Dr. Distel’s permission, I’ve copied below the pertinent parts of her response (lightly edited for readability):

 (Complete email exchange here.)

 Nyad cobbles together her Holocaust tale from familiar details that few would think to dispute.
 Here are three of those details and how they expose Nyad’s story as fraudulent: